Iraq plans military operation to secure oil route to Iran - security sources

-KIRKUK, Iraq (Reuters) - Iraqi forces are preparing an operation to consolidate control of an area near the Iran border to be used for the transit of Iraqi oil, two officials said on Monday, highlighting concern about mountainous terrain where two armed groups are active.
+KIRKUK, Iraq, Feb 5 (Reuters) - Iraqi forces are preparing an operation to consolidate control of an area near the Iran border to be used for the transit of Iraqi oil, two officials said on Monday, highlighting concern about mountainous terrain where two armed groups are active.

 The trucking was to start last week and oil officials declined to give reasons for the delay other than it was technical in nature.